-The total number of required units of course weight in the After Degree program will vary depending on the degree held and the Honors program sought; however, a minimum of \star 60 will always be required.
-In some cases, more than \star 60 may be required depending on the number and applicability of Arts and Science courses completed as part of the first degree.
+The total number of required units of course weight in the After Degree program will vary depending on the degree held and the Honors program sought; however, a minimum of $\star 60$ will always be required.
+In some cases, more than $\star 60$ may be required depending on the number and applicability of courses completed as part of the first degree.

 No more than ★48 at the junior level may be recognized and/or credited toward the requirements of the Honors After Degree program.
-In all cases, minimum admission and promotion requirements must be met (see Faculty of Arts and BA (Honors)) and departmental recommendation and Faculty approval for admission must be secured.
+In all cases, minimum admission and promotion requirements must be met [see Faculty of Arts and Bachelor of Arts (Honors)] and departmental recommendation and Faculty approval for admission must be secured.
 All common program requirements and all specified departmental requirements must be fulfilled, either through courses recognized from the first degree, or through courses taken as part of the After Degree program.
 For detailed information, applicants should contact the Departmental Honors Advisor concerned and the Faculty of Arts Undergraduate Student Services Office.